salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 Downloading

+# trust.local.dev.server

+Note: Your desktop browser requires additional configuration to trust the local development server.
+See the documentation for more details.

 # certificate.installation.notice

 A self-signed certificate needs to be installed on your device before you can use your device for previewing.
 This is a one-time setup only which you can skip if you have installed the certificate already.